The difference between personal and commercial auto insurance

 - Tow a trailer used for business

-Personal auto insurance only covers accidents that occur while you’re using your vehicle for personal reasons, including commuting to and from work and travel unrelated to your job duties.
+Personal auto insurance only covers accidents that occur while you’re using your vehicle for personal reasons.
+That includes commuting to and from work and travel unrelated to your job duties.
 Policies typically insure the owner of the vehicle and one or two immediate family members.

 Compare quotes from trusted carriers with Insureon

-Complete Insureon’s easy online application today to compare quotes for auto and other types of insurance from top-rated U.S. carriers.
+Complete Insureon’s easy online application today to compare quotes for commercial auto insurance and other policies from top-rated U.S. carriers.
 Once you find the right policy for your small business, you can begin coverage in less than 24 hours.